chacorp/NFS/README.md

 ## 3. Inference
+Before running the inference, use `align.blend` to align the mesh to the face model. \
-We provide a jupyter notebook for the inference. `notebook/NFS_inference.ipynb`. \
+We provide a jupyter notebook for the inference. `notebook/NFS_inference.ipynb` \
-We also provide a jupyter notebook for NFR inference. `notebook/NFR_inference.ipynb`
+We also provide a jupyter notebook for NFR inference. `notebook/NFR_inference.ipynb` \
-NOTE: requres pretrained model... will be uploaded soon... !
+NOTE: This requires a model checkpoint. will be uploaded soon... !

 ## 4. Training
 After the data preparation, you can train your own model by using bash file `train.sh` as below: